 The method I use each year to overwinter my gladioli is:

 - Gently unearth the corns at the hint of the first light frost, tapping off as much soil as possible.

 - Break up the clump into individual plants.

 - Cut back the stems to within a couple of centimetres of the gladioli corm.

-- Break off the old corm: you will see this at the base, where the roots start.
-It is usually shriveled and dead-looking.
+- Break off the old corm; you will see this at the base, where the roots start.
+It is usually shrivelled and dead-looking.

 - Gently clean off any soil and remove dead skin around the corm.